jyothir-369/Movie-Recommendation-Using-AIML/README.md

 📍 India

 🪪 License
-This project is licensed under the MIT License – feel free to use, modify, and distribute with attribution.
+This project is licensed under the MIT License.
+Feel free to use, modify, and distribute — just include proper attribution.

 🌟 Show Your Support
-If you like this project:
+If you found this helpful:

-⭐ Star the repository
+⭐ Star this repository

-🍴 Fork it and build your version
+🍴 Fork and customize it

-🔁 Share it with fellow learners and developers
+🔁 Share with fellow learners and devs